daniloqps/GetCleanCoursera/README.md

 Step 2: Link the same type of data in one file
 ================

 To facilitate the analysis, we need to link separated files, to view the data more easily.
-To do this, we use cbind and rbind functions.
+To do this, we use 'cbind()' and 'rbind()' functions.

             {base} cbind, rbind: "Take a sequence of vector, matrix or data-frame arguments and combine by columns or rows, respectively" R Documentation